Webhooks

 }

-Note, that scenario have to be published and started.
+Please take note that the scenario needs to be published and run.

-Have a look at the tutorial how to update existing data table having incoming data in JSON:
+Take a look at the tutorial on how to update an existing data table using incoming JSON data:

 уы